 Some volunteers will be handing out the medals to runners.
 The remaining volunteers will be preparing/ passing medals ready for handout.
 The second set of volunteers might also be needed for handing out medals during the busiest times.
 This role is typically in high-demand.
 Volunteers may be rotated between this role and others in the Finish Area.
 We ask volunteers in the Start and Finish Areas to be flexible and understanding in this case.

 Not all runners will have collected their race t-shirt before racing.
 Volunteers will organise the T-Shirt table, check the athletes’ size order and hand out the correct size to all remaining runners.
 This job can be done sitting down.

 Refreshment Handout (Saturday and Sunday)

 There will be refreshments available for runners after they cross the line such as water and bananas.
 Before the race, volunteers will help to prepare the refreshments for distribution.
 During the race, volunteers will hand out the food to runners, monitor the amount of food remaining, and keep the refreshment area clear of trip hazards such as litter.
 This role involves a small amount of physical activity, and during peak times volunteers will be very busy.

 Runner and Spectator Wayfinding (Saturday and Sunday)

 The event venues and pedestrian access routes can get busy and difficult to navigate during peak times.
-Way-finding volunteers will be on hand to greet athletes and spectators and to direct them as needed.
-This is a customer-facing role and so requires volunteers who are friendly, approachable and comfortable speaking face-to-face with athletes.
+Way-finding volunteers will be on hand to greet runners and spectators and to direct them as needed.
+This is a customer-facing role and so requires volunteers who are friendly, approachable and comfortable speaking face-to-face with runners.
 Volunteers will be required to stand for long periods of time.
 Prior knowledge of the venue and event is useful but not essential.

 Secure Zone Marshal (Saturday and Sunday)